mattlee68/CheeseReviewer/README.md

 An application that reviews the quality of cheeses.

 *  This app was created using the "Cross Platform Mobile Application" template from Xamarin Forms using Visual Studio
-*  It is connected to a database using Microsoft Azure services
+*  It is connected to a database using Microsoft Azure's Easy Tables
-*  It will have Cognitive services in the form of verifying the image of the cheese that is uploaded
+*  It will have Cognitive services in the form of checking the cheese connoisseur's emotion while tasting the cheese
 *  GitHub has been used as a source control tool